• Accelerated Reader

 The school offers the six provider encounters required by law (marked in bold text) and a number of additional events, integrated into the school careers programme.

-We will offer providers an opportunity to come into school to speak to pupils or their parents or carers.
+We will offer providers an opportunity to come into school to speak to pupils or their parents/guardians/carers.

 Please speak to our Careers Leader to identify the most suitable opportunity for you.